-This is an article on what the law of variable proportion is all about.
-You will learn the core concept of this very famous production theory in economics.
-Before reading this article, we recommend you read through the fundamental concept regarding production and production function, which will facilitate your learning vigor ahead.
+This article explains the law of variable proportion.
+You will learn the core concept of this famous production theory in economics.
+Before reading this article, we recommend you read through the fundamental concepts regarding production and production function, which will facilitate your learning vigor ahead.

-As you have studied the recommended article, I guess so, you know very well the fundamental concept of production function.
-Let’s go ahead with the theory.
+Since you studied the recommended article, I guess you know the fundamental concept of production function very well.
+Let’s proceed with the theory.

-For the sake of simplicity, we assume that the production function consists of only two-factor inputs- labor and capital.
-Accordingly, the production function turns out to be Q = f (K, L), which includes only two factors – K and L – by dropping out other factors.
-This is because K and L are the dominant factor inputs and simplify the explanation as well as the graphical presentation of the theory.
+For the sake of simplicity, we assume that the production function consists of only two-factor inputs—labor and capital.
+Accordingly, the production function turns out to be Q = f (K, L), which includes only two factors—K and L—by dropping out other factors.
+This is because K and L are the dominant input factors, simplifying the theory’s explanation and graphical presentation.

 Assumptions of Theory